kaitheprogrammer/CSGO-Flashbang-Immersion/README.md

 # CSGO-Flashbang-Immersion
-Makes getting blinded in game just a bit more immersive
+Makes getting blinded in games just a bit more immersive

 # What you need
 - Arduino Uno (__or compatible board__)